Virus deaths could rise as infections fall

 “There is a seven to 10-day lag between the daily reports in numbers of cases and people dying,” Prof Kidd said.

-Prime Minister Scott Morrison lashed out at suggestions elderly people could be sacrificed to the virus with a rump of columnists continuing to float the idea.
+Prime Minister Scott Morrison lashed out at suggestions elderly people could be sacrificed to the virus after a rump of columnists continued to float the idea.

 “That is just a hideous thought,” he said.